Oreste-Luci/httpserver-gamescores/README.md

 Maps are used to store key/value pairs, this structure was chosen due to the high performance in getting values given a key.

 In the cases where data needs to be found by value, additional maps were added with these values as keys.
-In this cases when updating a value two maps need to be updated.
+In this cases when updating a value, two maps need to be updated.

 For storing sorted data `TreeSet` structure was used.
 It has [O(logn)](https://github.com/benblack86/java-snippets/blob/master/resources/java_collections.pdf) performance.

-The following diagram shows the class relationship:
+The following diagram shows the relationship of the classes:

 ![Class Diagram](https://raw.githubusercontent.com/Oreste-Luci/httpserver-gamescores/master/images/class-diagram.png)